Poul Michelsen

 Poul Johan Sundberg Michelsen (born 22 July 1944 in Tórshavn) is a Faroese business man and former politician.
 He was the leader of Progress (Framsókn), which he and others established in 2011.
 Before the establishment of Progress, he was a member of People's Party (Fólkaflokkurin).
 In March 2020 he chose to leave the Parliament and ending his political career after struggling with sequelae of a stroke for some months.

 Background

 Michelsen grew up in Tórshavn and was active in sports.
 He was apprenticed as a commercial trainee at the Balslev company, which today is called Bygma-Balslev.
 Later, Kartni Winther and Torbjørn Sørensen bought the wholesale from Balslev and named it Kartni Winther.
-It was run by Kartni Winther, Torbjørn Sørensen and Poul Michelsen until Michelsen started his own whole sale business in 1974.
+It was run by Kartni Winther, Torbjørn Sørensen and Poul Michelsen until Michelsen started his own wholesale business in 1974.
 Michelsen has been Finnish Consul General in the Faroe Islands since 2001.
-In January 2015 he was appointed the Commander of the Order of the Lion of Finland.
+In November 2014 he was appointed the Commander of the Order of the Lion of Finland.

 Family

 His parents are Paula, born Sundberg, from Nes, Vágur in Suðuroy and Johan Michelsen from Tórshavn.
 He is married to the writer Sólrún Michelsen, they have three children.
+Poul also has a son named Victor Palsson who lives in Iceland and has a different birth mother.